Nasatti/News/README.md

-# The wall Street Newspaper	:newspaper:
+# The Wall Street Journal	:newspaper:
- News from The Wall Street Newspaper using a free API
+ News from The Wall Street Journal.
+ It's a little projet about a client software which consumes Web Services.
+By an #API request, it allows users to read and search articles from The Wall Street Journal.